 With respect to terrestrial services under a secondary allocation in the abovementioned frequency bands, the following course of action is to be taken:

-TBD

 2/1.8/3.4.3 Relationship with radio navigation service

 The radionavigation service (RNS) is allocated on a primary basis in 14.0-14.3 GHz band.
 Under this agenda item, this band is used by transmitting UA CNPC and UACS Earth stations and receiving space stations.